 Understanding Fetal Monitoring

-In reality, your baby’s risk of having a problem in birthing is less than 2.5%, unless you choose medications.
+In reality, the baby's risk of having a problem in labor is less than 2.5%, unless pain medications are used.
 Only 5% of all mothers will have any complications.
-75% of all complications in birthing are maternal hemorrhage or a baby that does not breathe soon after birth.
+75% of all complications in childbirth are due to maternal hemorrhage or a baby that does not breathe soon after birth.
+But, neither one of these complications can be detected by monitoring the baby during labor.

-Other complications of some types of labor monitoring include:
+Other complications of types of labor monitoring include:

 • Discomfort due to restricted positioning